-Oakley Hall was born in 1920 in San Diego and grew up there and in Honolulu, where his mother moved after his parents’ divorce.
+Oakley Hall (1920-2008) was born in San Diego and grew up there and in Honolulu, where his mother moved after his parents’ divorce.
 After graduating from the University of California, Berkeley, Hall joined the Marine Corps and was stationed in the Pacific during the Second World War.
 Following the war, and with the aid of the GI Bill, he continued his studies in France, Switzerland, and England, returning to the US to receive an MFA in creative writing from the Iowa Writers’ Workshop.
 Hall published his first book, Murder City, in 1949 and his most recent, Ambrose Bierce and the Ace of Shoots, in 2005.
 In between he wrote more than twenty works of fiction and nonfiction, including the novels The Downhill Racers, Separations, and Warlock, which was a finalist for the Pulitzer Prize in 1958; a libretto for the opera based on Wallace Stegner’s Angle of Repose; and two guides to writing fiction.
 Hall was director of the writing program at the University of California, Irvine for twenty years and, in 1969, co-founded the Community of Writers at Squaw Valley, an annual writers’ conference.
-Among his many honors are lifetime achievment awards from the PEN Center USA and the Cowboy Hall of Fame.
-Oakley Hall lives in San Francisco.
+Among his many honors are lifetime achievement awards from the PEN Center USA and the Cowboy Hall of Fame.

 A twisted pulp epic, in which the fantasy world of the Western is revealed as the perverse unconscious of American life.